Azure/AI-PredictiveMaintenance/docs/README.md

 Still, many organizations struggle with where to start in AI.
 What scenarios are most accessible, appealing and, at the same time, impactful initial project candidates?

 Predictive Maintenance is emerging as one of the most demanded applications of predictive analytics for several reasons:

-* First – and most important – preventing the unexpected failure of critical assets, and extending their useful life, has unambiguous cost reduction benefits in both equipment and personnel.
+* First, and most important, preventing the unexpected failure of critical assets, and extending their useful life, has unambiguous cost reduction benefits in both equipment and personnel.
 Those benefits directly translate to increased profitability.
 Further, as these assets are often directly related to the organization's value chain, more reliable use normally results in better customer service and, therefore, brand benefits.
 In the short term, service outages may only increase the cost, but in the longer term, outages negatively impact an organization's reputation, making it costly to keep existing customers and add new ones.
 * Second, Predictive Maintenance has nearly universal applicability: almost every industry possesses highly capitalized assets, and the returns from their better utilization make it to the bottom line.
 The applicability in discrete manufacturing is obvious, but process manufacturing, energy, transportation, oil and gas, consumer goods, health care, and many other industries utilize long term assets that daily affect their competitiveness.
-* Third, unlike in many other AI domains, the concepts, approaches and algorithms employed in Predictive Maintenance are more relatable and intuitive.
+* Third, compared to many other AI domains, the concepts, approaches and algorithms employed in Predictive Maintenance are more relatable and intuitive.
 Detecting anomalies in equipment performance, predicting when failures may occur, identifying the cause of the failure, and estimating the remaining useful life are relatively clearly understood; answers can often be obtained using simple, mature and widely utilized regression or classification methods.

 # Motivation behind this solution template